Southern Soul Food Cornbread

 - While the butter is melting, combine the dry ingredients (cornmeal, flour, baking powder, sugar) with the cream cheese and heavy cream in a medium-size mixing bowl.

-- Pour the melted butter from the baking pan into the mixing bowl and mix all the ingredients together.
+- Pour the melted butter from the skillet or baking pan into the mixing bowl and mix all the ingredients until thoroughly combined and smooth.

 - Pour the cornbread batter into the baking pan or skillet.